Read these tips to make your life easier come tax time — and find out what to do if you make a mistake on your return.

 If you’re registered for GST don’t forget to charge it, even if your turnover is low.
 Until you deregister for GST with Inland Revenue, it’s important to keep collecting and paying it.

-Don’t just send an amended return.
+Don’t just send a new return.
 If your error is less than $500, you may be able to account for it in your next return.
-If the error is for more than $500, contact Inland Revenue for advice on your next steps.
+If the error is for more than $500, contact request an amendment to your return through your myIR account.

 If your business pays less than $500,000 a year in PAYE and employer superannuation contribution tax (ESCT) and you outsource your payroll services — you may be able to get a subsidy through Inland Revenue's PAYE intermediary scheme.

-Fill out an Employer monthly schedule amendments (external link) (IR344) form or, for minor amendments, call Inland Revenue on 0800 377 772.
+Fill out an employer monthly schedule amendments form or, for minor amendments, call Inland Revenue.

 0800 377 772 — Inland Revenue